-f) Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
-Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of the Formula One Commission.
+- Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
+Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of the Formula One Commission. - h) For the purposes of this Article a set of tyres will be deemed to comprise two front and two rear tyres of the same specification.

-78) Control of tyres :
+76) Control of tyres:

-a) All tyres which are to be used at an Event will be marked with a unique identification.

-b) From among the twenty-eight dry-weather tyres available to each driver following the first day of practice, the FIA technical delegate will choose at random sixteen tyres (eight front and eight rear) which are the only dry-weather tyres which such car may use in qualifying practice.

-c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select the dry-weather tyres to be used by any Team from among the total stock of tyres which such Team's designated supplier has present at the Event.

-d) A competitor wishing to replace one unused tyre by another unused one must present both tyres to the FIA technical delegate.
+- a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) From among the forty (twenty front and twenty rear) dry-weather tyres available to each driver, the FIA technical delegate will choose at random eight tyres (four front and four rear) which are the only dry-weather tyres which such driver may use in the qualifying practice session. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the relevant stock of tyres which such team's designated supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate.

-e) The use of tyres without appropriate identification is strictly forbidden.
+- e) The use of tyres without appropriate identification may result in deletion of the relevant driver's qualifying time or exclusion from the race. - The only permitted type of tyre heating devices are blankets which use resistive heating elements.

-79) Wear of tyres :
+77) Wear of tyres: